 If your dog loves coconut—and you love getting creative in the kitchen—then consider whipping up homemade coconut treats.
 Here are a couple of fun ideas to get you started.

 - Coconut oil pup-sicles: Mix ½ cup of solid coconut oil with a handful of your dog’s favorite frozen fruit, portion out into an ice cube tray, and freeze.
-Just remember to follow the coconut oil feeding guidelines when portioning out your pup-sicles.
+Offer no more than one per day to avoid feeding too much coconut oil.

 - Coconut, peanut butter, and honey biscuits: Preheat the oven to 375 degrees Fahrenheit.
-In a large bowl, combine ½ cup coconut flour, 1 egg, 1 cup water, ½ cup peanut butter, ½ cup melted coconut oil, 2 tablespoons of baking powder, and 1 tablespoon of honey or coconut sugar.
-Roll out dough and cut into shapes; then bake for 15 minutes or until biscuits are set.
+In a large bowl, combine ½ cup coconut flour, 1 egg, ½ cup water, ½ cup peanut butter, ½ cup melted coconut oil, ½ teaspoon of baking powder, and 1 tablespoon of honey or coconut sugar.
+Roll out dough and cut into shapes; then bake for 20 minutes or until biscuits are set.

 - Banana blueberry coconut smoothie: Blend together 1 banana, 1 cup blueberries, 1 cup ice, 1 tablespoon peanut butter, and 1 tablespoon coconut oil.
-If your dog is small, portion the smoothie out and save the remainder in an air-tight container in the fridge.
+Portioned into 10 ice cubes, a 30-pound dog can get 1 or 2 as a snack daily.

 Coconut Products Dogs Should Not Eat